verhas/jamal/README.md

 ### `define`

-`define` defines a user defined macro in the current scope.
+`define` defines a user-defined macro in the current scope.
 Scopes are explained in the section about `export`.
 The syntax is

 ```jam